Dynamic Widget Params

 Spline Chart

-1. Display Name - Measurement name displayed to the end customer
+1. Display Name — measurement label shown to the End Customer.

-The list of measurements to display on the Spline Chart Widget must be encoded as a JSON array of objects, with each object containing the following keys:
+The Device's measurement list is a JSON array of objects, each with the following keys:

 KeyTypeDescription